Vishwajeet-Londhe/SPPU-CSE-SEM5-Codes/README.md

 # Semester 5

-SPPU Computer Engineering 2019 Pattern Thrid Year-Sem 1 Lab Assignments.
-(If this repo helped you, do star it! :)
+SPPU Computer Engineering 2019 Pattern Third Year-Sem 1 Lab Assignments Code.
+(If this repo helped you fork it, do star it! :)